-Australian’s Prime Minster Scott Morrison stated in July 2020
+Australian’s Prime Minister Scott Morrison stated in July 2020

 Nothing has improved since.

 Additionally, Mr Morrison failed to mentioned the 2 years of site studies before applying for permits, which makes it 5 ½ half years to get a mining project off the ground.
 Miss a step and the process starts all over again.

 Furthermore, the WA government is now considering amending the Mining Act so when lodging a mining lease application a mine closure plan is to accompany mining proposal, (called the Mining Development and Closure Proposal).
 A bit like writing your obituary before your born.
 Making the process even longer.